 If you know me, you already know my answer – Tony Robbins.
 He distills complicated psychological and mindset advice into simple and digestible tidbits and is an AMAZING motivator.
 If you haven’t yet, I highly recommend reading his best-seller, Awaken the Giant Within.

 Though he is not a business mentor, Tim Rhode chose Gandhi because he quietly led a successful movement and did not lose his soul in the process.
 External success is important, but internal success may be of equal or even greater importance.
-Click here to purchase Gandhi’s autobiography to learn about how he developed his philosophy that changed an entire country.
+Click amazon Gandhi: An Autobiography to purchase Gandhi’s autobiography to learn about how he developed his philosophy that changed an entire country.

 Grant Rothenburger chose Napoleon Hill for his psychological and mindset advice.
 A “Tim Ferriss” of his time, Napoleon compiled the principles of the multimillionaires of the 19th and 20th centuries into his world-famous book, Think and Grow Rich, which you can purchase by clicking here.
 Although, I am sure you’ve read it at least once in your life!

 Dylan Borland provided a unique answer.
 He selected Nikola Tesla so that he could get his hands on the plans for Tesla’s perpetual energy device.
 Of course, I am sure Dylan would reinvest the billions of dollars in profit back into real estate.
-Nonetheless, click here to purchase a copy of Tesla’s autobiography for a glimpse into the mind of a creative genius.
+Nonetheless, click amazon The Autobiography of Nikola Tesla to purchase a copy of Tesla’s autobiography for a glimpse into the mind of a creative genius.

 Devin Elder chose Jesus Christ, as he couldn’t think of a more impactful figure in history.

 Mitchell Drimmer chose Winston Churchill, a Prime Minister of the United Kingdom during the 20th century, because he was resolute.
-Click here to purchase his autobiography in which he explains how he overcome adversity and major setbacks during the first 30 years of his life.
+Click My Early Life to purchase his autobiography in which he explains how he overcome adversity and major setbacks during the first 30 years of his life.

-Lennon Lee selected a mentor who is still living – Tim Ferriss.
-Through Tim, he would get curated bits and pieces of advice from a tribe of mentors.
+Lennon Lee selected a best mentors of all time who is still living – Tim Ferriss.
+Through Tim, he would get curated bits and pieces of advice from a tribe of good famous business mentors.
 I think Lennon was implying that Tim’s newest book, Tribe of Mentors, is a must read!

 Eddie Noseworthy picked Rob Dyrdek, who is probably most commonly known for his successful reality TV shows like Rob & Big, Rob Dyrdek’s Fantasy Factory, and Ridiculousness as a potential business mentor.
 Eddie chose him because Rob seems to squeeze every inch of fun out of the day while being a super successful entrepreneur.
 Eddie also likes that fact that he has been successful in multiple industries that most people might say he has no business in, which is a testament to his drive and determination.